Tournaments and Clinics in 2017-2018

-Local tournaments will be posted in August.
-Feel free to lobby now for your preferred dates.
+Local tournaments will be posted in early September.

 Labor Day Big Sky State Games Clinic and Tournament in Missoula, sign up on askfred.net

 9/28 Swordfight Social Team Epee - Teams will be assigned to balance skill and experience

 *10/6-7 Portland RJCC Junior, Cadet

 10/20-10/21 likely Missoula Zombie Tournament/ Missoula Youth Cup/ *Junior Olympic Qualifier

 12/1 possible Bozeman

 1/11 Swordfight Social Team Epee - Teams will be assigned to balance skill and experience

 2/15-18 Junior Olympics, Denver, CO Junior and Cadet - must qualify either divisionally or regionally